jjycavailles/jjycavailles.github.io/accueil.md

         image_alt: plant interaction
         media_position: right
         media_width: fifty
-      - title: ... by using game theory
+      - title: ... en utilisant la theorie des jeux
         subtitle:
         content: >-
           Game theory is the study of the interactions between different agents.
 As far as I’m concerned, the agents are plants, animals or other living organisms.
 However game theory can also be used to model interactions between humans, institutions, computers, etc.